A topic from the subject of Supramolecular Chemistry in Chemistry.

 Principle:

-Supramolecular gels are formed by the self-assembly of small molecules through non-covalent interactions, such as hydrogen bonding or π-π stacking.
-In this experiment, we will synthesize a supramolecular gel based on the self-assembly of a urea derivative and a carboxylic acid.
+Supramolecular gels are formed by the self-assembly of small molecules through non-covalent interactions, such as hydrogen bonding, π-π stacking, or van der Waals forces.
+This experiment demonstrates the formation of a supramolecular gel based on the self-assembly of a urea derivative and a carboxylic acid.
+The specific interactions driving gelation will depend on the chosen molecules.

 Materials: